TiBOcode/astrotibo/src/content/notes/minimalism.md

 When people start practicing and creating their first improvisation loop, they often express a specific doubt, thinking, "Shouldn't it be harder to make something that sounds nice?".
 There's a widespread social bias that difficulty implies beauty, especially in music.
 This mindset leads many to underappreciate the beauty of simplicity and dismiss easily accessible music as less valuable.

 # The power of simplicity
-This whole approach to improvisation is about taking the most out of simplicity Minimalism, however, is about [less is more](/notes/lessismore).
+This whole approach to improvisation is about taking the most out of simplicity.
+Minimalism, however, is about [less is more](/notes/lessismore).
 When you strip down a composition to its essential elements, every note, strum, or beat carries greater weight and meaning.
 This approach is especially resonant in instruments like the ukulele

 Simplicity isn’t about limiting creativity; it’s about focusing it.
 By embracing fewer chords or a simpler rhythm, you allow the true essence of the music to emerge.